chanhosuh/resume/resume.md

 # Highlights

-- built and maintained production systems handling large amounts of funds
+- Built and maintained production systems handling large amounts of funds
-- worked in multiple jobs with strong testing culture
+- Worked in multiple jobs with strong testing culture

 # Employment
 - **APY Finance**\
-  Aug 2020 - current, *Blockchain development \& devops*
+  Aug 2020 - current, *Lead Solidity engineer \& devops*
     - Created contracts and deployments for governance token and liquidity mining with 80 million USD in total value locked.